RobertoPrevato/jekyll-now/_posts/2018-08-06-How-I-created-my-own-media-storage-in-Azure.md

 * support for comments

 # Conclusions
 Get in touch or leave a comment if you found this interesting!
+I hope to find someone interested in working on this project with me, since I see the possibility to sell it as service or product.